janvandillen/jeu2noel/readMe.md

   - Goes to gameScreen when Start button is clicked
 - gameScreen
   - Game running while lives > 0
-  - Goes to gameoverScreen if lives < 0 or if time > 1min
+  - Goes to gameoverScreen if lives < 0
-  - Goes to winScreen if Players x position <= 40 ("the other side")
+  - Goes to winScreen if Players player points >=20
 - gameoverScreen
   - Shows Game Over message and Restart button
   - Goes back to Game Screen when Restart button is clicked